-That sent me into panic.
+That sent me into a panic.
 Change?
 Why would they change?
 They have everything I want right now.
-A grouper sandwich as a regular featured item, the best grilled chicken sandwich I've ever eaten, my favorite side of black beans & rice.
-Now they're all gone.
+A grouper sandwich is a regularly featured item, the best grilled chicken sandwich I’ve ever eaten, and my favorite side of black beans & rice.
+Now they’re all gone.

-As things move off the menu, something else replaces it.
+As things move off the menu, something else replaces them.
 The reasons make sense.
-Slow selling items get pulled off the menu for something that may sell better.
+Slow-selling items get pulled off the menu for something that may sell better.
 As I learned last Saturday, my beloved grilled chicken sandwich was the latest casualty of this war – replaced by a crispy chicken sandwich.

 Fresh and Healthy Options

 That’s not to say you can’t find healthy items on the menu.
 The Hand Filleted Salmon is one of my favorite seafood dishes anywhere, particularly when asparagus is in season.
 Hillstone always has fresh fish available, depending upon the market.

 Vegetarians have a number of choices among the salads, not to mention a House Made Veggie Burger that had our table raving last night.

 I’ve always thought that Hillstone had one of the best kitchens in town.
 Everything I’ve had over the years seemed cooked to perfection.

 What I didn’t think about was how much of that happens before you place your order.
 Hillstone has its own garden to grow fresh herbs.
 They bake their own bread in-house.

 Even the ice cream that tops my brownie is locally produced by a vendor in Kissimmee that makes it just for Hillstone.
 Essentially, they’ve gone to great lengths to find the best ingredients to use for meals.